HEM000/IITB-SSP-mini/README.md

 # IITB-SSP-mini-practice
-Practice Codes for Mini projects at SATLAB!
+Practice Codes for Mini Project at SATLAB!